-A lawyer does not have to write a will, and most people do not need a lawyer's help to make a basic will—one that leaves a home, investments, and personal items to your loved ones, and, if you have young children, that names a guardian to take care of them.
-Creating a basic will rarely involves complicated legal rules, and most people can create their own will with the aid of a good software program or book.
+Creating a basic will rarely involves complicated legal rules, and most people can even create their own will with the aid of a good book or a reputable program.
 But if you have questions that aren't answered by the resource you're relying on, or your situation is unusual, it may be worth it to see a good lawyer.
-For more information, see Nolo's article Making a Will: Are Lawyers Optional?
+For more information, see Making a Will: Are Lawyers Optional?

-Handwritten, unwitnessed wills, called "holographic" wills, are legal in about 25 states.
-To be valid, a holographic will must be written and signed in the handwriting of the person making the will; in some states it must also be dated.
+Handwritten, unwitnessed wills, called holographic wills, are legal in about half of the states.
+States can vary in their requirements.
+Generally, to be valid, all or part of a holographic will must be written and signed in the handwriting of the person making the will.
+In some states, a holographic will must also be dated.
 Some states allow you to use a fill-in-the-blanks form if the rest of the will is handwritten and the will is properly dated and signed.

 For more information, see Leaving an Inheritance for Children.